brendanelmes/silver-adventure/README.md

 ### Getting started
 By the end of this guide, you will have a running Flask application which reads data from a Postgres13.5 database.

-> Note this guide assumes the reader is working on mac OS.
+> Note this guide assumes the reader is working on mac OS and [has homebrew installed](https://docs.brew.sh/Installation).

 #### 1. Install and launch Docker Desktop